 The OCFO reviews the System for Award Management (SAM) database prior to each acquisition award to ensure the vendor is registered to do business with the Federal government.
-For post award payments, the IBC sends the weekly payee file to DNP for continuous monitoring.
+For post award payments, the IBC sends the weekly payee file to the Treasury's DNP Business Center for continuous monitoring.
 The data sources currently used are: